lmangani/cap2wei/README.md

 ### Disclaimer
 This ugly script was hacked together quite fast and barely tested, use at your own risk!
+Supports only text input format at this time, extracted using official vendor tools, etc.

 ## Requires: